This is a story…

 100%.

-I am hoping to share my massive collection of book summaries that I’ve organized in Notion with you all.
+I am going to share my massive collection of book summaries that I’ve organized in Notion with you all.
+The whole database will be available for anyone to buy, if anyone wants full access to all the summaries, plus bonus content.

-I also want to write a book in the future, and that I will probably sell for a few bucks.
+I’m currently writing a book, and that I will probably sell for a few bucks.

 1. It changed my life.

-2. You get access to the greatest minds of the past and of today—you get years of the author’s creativity, passion, well-formulated and researched opinions, intellect, and thought-provoking insights packaged in a few hundred pages or a couple-hour audiobook.
-Not a bad tradeoff.
+2. You get access to the greatest minds of the past and of today—you get years of the author’s creativity, passion, well-formulated and researched opinions, intellect, and thought-provoking insights packaged into a few hundred pages.
+Not a bad tradeoff for investing a few of your precious hours.

-3. Reading a ton opens up passageways in your brain that are imperceptible to you until you start reading and connecting the dots.
+3. Reading opens up passageways in your brain that are imperceptible to you until you start reading and connecting the dots.

 4. Books really are the “cheat code” to life.